Robinlovelace/netvishack/README.md

 Although these datasets are available nationally we will provide subsets of them for ease of use:

-- Small area (e.g. covering ATI and direct surroundings)
+- Small area (e.g. covering LIDA and direct surroundings)
 - Medium area (e.g. covering York)
 - Large area (e.g. covering Yorkshire and the Humber)